 The funeral of Alfie Evans is reported to be planned for tomorrow.
-Having received no reply by 6 o’clock today to my email (copied below) to the lawyers of Alfie’s parents, I have concluded that it will probably be necessary for me to make an urgent application to the court tomorrow, in a bid to prevent the burial or the cremation of Alfie’s body without a prior post mortem examination and toxicology report to determine the cause of Alfie’s death reliably.
+Having received no reply by 6 o’clock today to my email (copied below) to the lawyers of Alfie’s parents, The Christian Legal Centre, I have concluded that it will probably be necessary for me to make an urgent application to the court tomorrow, in a bid to prevent the cremation of Alfie’s body without a prior post-mortem examination and toxicology report to determine the cause of Alfie’s death reliably.

 I shall be attending at Court 37, at the Royal Courts of Justice, at the start of business, on Monday 14th May 2018.

 Anybody willing to support me, just by being there, silently, as spectators, would be appreciated.

 Unfortunately, there may already have been a post-mortem examination of Alfie, and a toxicology report.
 The problem is that the coroner was unwilling to confirm or deny this when I was in correspondence with him.
 The parents’ legal team appear not to know.
 I have therefore been put into the situation of having to make an application that may not be necessary.